seqan/app-template/README.md

 For requirements, check the [Software section of the SeqAn3 Quick Setup](https://docs.seqan.de/seqan3/main_user/setup.html#autotoc_md109).

-## Instructions for app developers:
+## Instructions for App Developers:

 If you want to build an app, do the following: